YPSH-DGC/YPSH/README.md

 ### Building on Your Env
 If you want to run and build NABS locally, follow these steps:
-1. Install Python 3.9 or later (Python 3.12 or later is recommended).
+1. Install Python.
+(See *Supported Python Versions* Section to Check supported Python's version.)
 2. Create and activate a Python virtual environment (using pyenv, venv, uv, anaconda, miniconda, etc.).
 Since NABS installs dependencies automatically, do this if you want to build in a different environment.
 3. Prepare a configuration file (used by the configurator.py` to configure PyYPSH).
 If not provided, defaults will be applied.
 4. Install `rich` and `ulid-py` (using pip, uv, or any other package manager that supports PyPI).